wso2-extensions/esb-inbound-kafka/docs/config.md

 The parameters you need to specify to support TLS is the same for both producers and consumers.
 It is required to specify the security protocol as well as the truststore and keystore information since you are using mutual authentication:

-Let's take a look at how to use a Kafka producer to

-For the producer to start producing messages, you should either start the console producer, or use the Kafka connector to produce the message.
-You can start the producer either with security, or without security based on your requirement.
+Let's take a look at how to use a Kafka producer to start producing messages.
+First, either start the console producer or use the Kafka connector to produce the message.
+You can start the producer with or without security.

-To start the console producer without security, execute the following command :
+To start the console producer without security, execute the following command:

     bin/kafka-console-producer.sh --broker-list localhost:9093 --topic test

 Alternatively, you can use the Kafka connector without security.

-To start the console producer with security, execute the following command :
+To start the console producer with security, execute the following command:

     kafka-console-producer –broker-list localhost:9093 –topic test –producer.config {file-path}/producer_ssl.properties

 Alternatively, you can use the Kafka connector with security.

-Use the following configuration to enable security for the console producer :
+Use the following configuration to enable security for the console producer:

     security.protocol=SSL
     ssl.truststore.location={file-path}/kafka.client.truststore.jks